MJKWoolnough/tvdb/README.md

 --
     import "vimagination.zapto.org/tvdb"

-Package tvdb is a simple interface to the TVDB database of TV shows
+Package tvdb is a simple interface to the TVDB database of TV shows.

 ## Usage